 One individual marketer’s OKR:

-- Objective: Increase qualified and geographically targeted referral traffic by 30
+- Objective: Increase qualified and geographically targeted referral traffic by 30%

-- Key results: 1) List the company on at least 3 reputable target location-focused review sites; 2)Publish at least 5 bylines to top Scandinavian 3d party sites that are frequented by the target market, generating at least 500 views each (SEO link building); 3)Add a “powered by” referral link to every Scandinavian client website that is managed by the agency
+2) Publish at least 5 bylines to top Scandinavian 3d party sites that are frequented by the target market, generating at least 500 views each (SEO link building);

 Sharing, discussing and assessing

-The key to creating a happy, growing company or organisation is to regularly share progress; to discuss all the “rocks” or objectives, to ask for assistance where needed, and to assess them against over-arching goals.
+The key to creating a happy, fast growing company or organisation is to regularly share progress; to discuss all the “rocks” or objectives, to ask for assistance where needed, and to assess them against over-arching goals.
 Stay agile, stay flexible, work together.
 Make sure these goals are created by the employee, discussed and signed off by the manager (some staff members need more help with creating them, others less), and that everyone is aware of everybody else’s goals.
 This creates collaboration, and a joint sense of purpose.

 © 2017 LABOURFLAWS (PTY) LTD. ALL RIGHTS RESERVED